 Most Customer Success Managers will provide an update on progress towards achieving these outcomes during quarterly business reviews.
 Some might take it further and develop an annual success plan that is fully aligned with those desired outcomes after the implementation has been completed.
 They then work tirelessly to make those the original reason their client purchased the solution is constantly being augmented through new feature adoption and expansion of adoption by other users.

 Why does this happen?!
 Well, the main reason is that clients don’t know what they don’t know.
 In other words, there could be several business outcomes your solution could help your clients achieve.
 However, you can be certain that most of your clients have no idea what those are.
 They are mainly aware of any business outcomes they were sold on during the initial interaction with your account executive.

 This can happen for several reasons.
 Firstly, your clients are busy and will likely not feel accountable for finding out whether your solution can solve additional business challenges.
 Secondly, any time your organization comes up with a new feature, there might be another business outcome you can help achieve.
 A client might have initially purchased your solution to provide a better experience and improve efficiency for their ‘new employee’ on-boarding process.
 However, your solution might also be able to help streamline goal setting for existing employees, which is a completely different business process your business can support.
 Unaware of this feature or its benefits, a client might not opt for this service, and will therefore never maximize value with you.

 Thereby, maximizing value does not merely mean accomplishing a client’s desired outcome successfully.
 Instead, maximizing value stands for constantly and consistently providing ideas and opportunities to achieve additional outcomes as well.

-As such, it is imperative to design proper value playbooks that would allow you to easily open up the discussion with your executive stakeholder and demonstrate additional business outcomes they might be able to achieve.
+As such, it is imperative to design proper value playbooks that would allow you to easily open up the discussion with your executive stakeholders and demonstrate additional business outcomes they might be able to achieve.